 |Winkogo||Winkogo||Winkongo Health Centre, Shia Health Centre, Big Boss Clinic, Awaredone CHPS, Dapoore CHPS, Pusu-Namongo CHPS||12,685|

-The District is served by thirty-one (45) health facilities which comprise of one (1) Hospital, six (7) health centres, two (2) clinics (1 for CHAG) and thirty five (35) CHPS Compounds.
+The District is served by forty-five (45) health facilities which comprise of one (1) Hospital, six (6) health centres, two (2) clinics (1 for CHAG) and thirty five (35) CHPS Compounds.
 To increase access to health services delivery, more CHPS zones will have to be made functional in order to bring health care delivery to the door step of the communities served.

 TALENSI DISTRICT PROFILE ON HEALTH